Get started with Baxter

 One sample of each remaining artefact type — all for the same fictional app

-Try every artefact right now — no setup needed
+Try every artefact right now — real sanity checks included

 📋 BRD